 Upper and Lower Blephroplasty

-Performed as an outpatient procedure, the recovery is generally quick with little pain.
+Performed as an outpatient procedure, recovery from eyelid surgery is generally quick with little pain.
 Patients often use drops for the first week and may experience some bruising that resolves mostly within a week or so.
-This is a popular procedure for men as well as women.
-There are anatomical gender and demographic differences in patients that Dr. Boynton recognizes and has vast experience in treating.
-Dr. Boynton also frequently performs revision eyelid procedures.
-Stitches are removed after four days, and patients can return to work usually after five to seven days.
+Stitches are removed after four days, and patients can usually return to work and other non-strenuous activities after five to seven days.
 Exercise should be avoided for at least two weeks to allow ample time for healing.

 Schedule an Eyelid Surgery Consultation

-If you would like to meet with our plastic surgeon to discuss all aspects of eyelid surgery and how this procedure may benefit your needs, please contact Dr. Boynton.
+If you would like to meet with our plastic surgeon to discuss all aspects of eyelid surgery and how this procedure may benefit you, please contact Dr. Boynton.
 He will be happy to answer your questions, discuss your goals, and develop a personalized treatment plan to meet your needs.